Mark Watson-Gandy: Editorships

-Watson-Gandy has co-edited Butterworths Corporate Law Service, LexisNexis (Company Law: co-editor since 2008), having previously been assistant editor of the Family Court Reporter, local government editor of Justice of the Peace Magazine and editor of Litigation, the legal journal.
+Watson-Gandy has co-edited Butterworths Corporate Law Service, LexisNexis (Company Law: co-editor since 2008), having previously been assistant editor of the Family Court Reporter, local government editor of Justice of the Peace magazine and editor of Litigation, the legal journal.

 Writing and speaking

 Since 1997 Watson-Gandy has contributed a monthly column to Business Money, the commercial finance magazine.
 He also writes and speaks regularly in the media on legal matters and business education.

-Personal life

-On 30 April 1997, Watson-Gandy married Emanuella Giavara, EU copyright legislation advocate and daughter of Dott.
-Dionisi Giuseppe Giavara.

-He and his wife live at Blackheath, London SE3, and have two children.